 to what extent the relevant instituti?ns are committed to pay wages

+as agreed.
 The BHRM noted many of the practical measures and decisions taken

 by governmental agencies such as the establishment by the Ministry